 What to do in Puerto Princesa?

-You’ll go thru a forest reserve prior to embarking on your tour boats and there are a lot of monkeys around the island and thru the forest.
+You’ll go through a forest reserve prior to embarking on your tour boats and there are a lot of monkeys around the island and through the forest.
 Be vigilant as they tend to steal bags that contain food.
 This little fellow stole our bag and we actually have all our money and phones inside.
 Good thing he dropped the backpack.

 Cost is 1,000php-1,500php (20-25 USD) depends on the agency or how you can frugally organize this tour.